xpirit-training/demo-features-issueops/README.md

             └── language-files
 ```

 The `org` is defined of a set of `company` which has a set of `teams`.
 Each team has a set of `projects`.
-In order to define so general properties on `company` as well as `team` level, each of those has a `metadata.yml` This file holds properties such as team manager oder team identifier.
+In order to define the general properties on `company` as well as `team` level, each of those has a `metadata.yml`.
+This file holds properties such as team manager or team identifier.

 Any change to the structure will trigger the workflow and populate the issue template.